- You do not have any products in your shopping cart yet.

 - intense sunlight

-You might know it from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
+You might know this from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
 This basic principle also applies to your solid wood table, just in an elegant form.

 What Are Ideal Values for Your Indoor Climate?